 24-25.
 After driving back down Rte 113, make a left at the intersection with Rte 3.

 26. Just past the Citgo Station, take the right fork up Shepard Hill Rd.
-On the right, the Squam Lake Inn was built in 1897.
-On the left you will pass the former Episcopal Church St Peter’s in the Mount built before 1890.
+On the right, the Squam Lake Inn, then known as the Hillside Inn, was built in 1897.
+On the left you will pass the former Episcopal Church St Peter’s in the Mount built in 1888.
 For many years now it has been a private residence.

 37. Take Shepard Hill on the left just past White Oak Pond uphill.
 Several Shepards, including Susannah Piper, were among the first settlers of Holderness.
 “Shepard Farm” was built in the late 1700s or early 1800s.
 Note the house on the left and the barn on the right of the road.
 It was farmed until about WWI.
 Ancestors of astronaut Alan Shepard lived there.